Mentuhotep II

 Following the unification, Mentuhotep II reformed Egypt's government.
-To reverse the decentralization of power, which contributed to the collapse of the Old Kingdom and marked the First Intermediate Period, he centralized the state in Thebes to strip nomarchs of some of their power over the regions.
+To reverse the decentralization of power, which contributed to the collapse of the Old Kingdom and marked the First Intermediate Period, he centralized the state in Thebes by stripping from nomarchs some of their power.
 Mentuhotep II also created new governmental posts whose occupants were Theban men loyal to him, giving the pharaoh more control over his country.
 Officials from the capital travelled the country regularly to control regional leaders.

 Mentuhotep II was buried at the Theban necropolis of Deir el-Bahari.
-His mortuary temple was one of Mentuhotep II’s most ambitious building-projects, and included several architectural and religious innovations.
+His mortuary temple was one of Mentuhotep II's most ambitious building-projects, and included several architectural and religious innovations.
 For example, it included terraces and covered walkways around the central structure, and it was the first mortuary temple that identified the pharaoh with the god Osiris.
 His temple inspired several later temples, such as those of Hatshepsut and Thutmose III of the Eighteenth Dynasty.
 Some depictions of Mentuhotep II seem to indicate that he suffered from elephantiasis, resulting in swollen legs.

 Family

 Mentuhotep II was the son of Intef III and Intef III's wife Iah who may also have been his sister.
 This lineage is demonstrated by the stele of Henenu (Cairo 36346), an official who served under Intef II, Intef III and his son, which the stele identifies as Horus s-ankh-[ib-t3wy], Mentuhotep II's first Horus name.
 As for Iah, she bore the title of mwt-nswt, "King's mother".
 The parentage of Mentuhotep II is also indirectly confirmed by a relief at Shatt er-Rigal.
 Some scholars have suggested that Mentuhotep II was of Nubian origin.
 Specifically, Wildung and Lobban have argued that Egyptian iconography represented Mentuhotep II with pronounced, Nubian facial features.
 Crawford noted that the rulers of the 11th dynasty were based in the Theban or southern region of Upper Egypt and had close relations with Nubia.

+Consorts

-Mentuhotep II had many wives who were buried with him in or close to his mortuary temple:
+Mentuhotep II had many wives who were buried with him in or close to his mortuary temple.